Amos J. Peaslee

 Amos Jenkins Peaslee II (March 24, 1887 – August 30, 1969) was an American politician, military official, author and diplomat who served as the United States Ambassador to Australia under President of the United States Dwight D. Eisenhower.

-Peasee served as a United States Army Major in World War I and as Commander in the United States Navy during World War II.
+Peaslee served as a United States Army Major in World War I and as Commander in the United States Navy during World War II.
 An international lawyer, he was president of the American Peace Society and played a role in writing the Charter of the United Nations.

 Early life and education

 Peaslee was born in Clarksboro, New Jersey in 1887 to a Quaker family.
-He enrolled in Swarthmore College in the fall of 1904 with the class of 1908, but ultimately moved up a year to graduate with the class of 1907.
+A graduate of Friends' Central School (and later chair of its board), he enrolled in Swarthmore College in the fall of 1904 with the class of 1908, but ultimately moved up a year to graduate with the class of 1907.
 He graduated from law school at Columbia University in 1911 and was a member of the American Bar Association.

 Military service

 Peaslee enlisted in the United States Army after graduation from law school, ultimately attaining the rank of Major.
 In March 1918, Army General John J. Pershing authorized Peaslee to organize the Silver Greyhounds, the first U.S. diplomatic courier service, to carry sensitive correspondence between Paris and Washington, D.C. during World War One and the U.S.-led peace efforts that followed.
 Peaslee retained an original copy of the Treaty of Versailles which was later donated to the U.S. Department of State archives.

 During World War II, Peaslee was a Commander in the United States Navy, training coast guardsmen in sabotage prevention techniques.